notmuch/notmuch/doc/man7/notmuch-properties.rst

 **session-key**

-    When **notmuch-show(1)** or **nomtuch-reply** encounters a message with an encrypted part and ``--decrypt`` is set, if notmuch finds a ``session-key`` property associated with the message, it will try that stashed session key for decryption.
+    When **notmuch-show(1)** or **nomtuch-reply** encounters a message with an encrypted part, if notmuch finds a ``session-key`` property associated with the message, it will try that stashed session key for decryption.

+    If you do not want to use any stashed session keys that might be present, you should pass those programs ``--decrypt=false``.

     Using a stashed session key with "notmuch show" will speed up rendering of long encrypted threads.
 It also allows the user to